deployphp/docs/environment.md

 env('deploy_path', '/home/www');
 ~~~

-You can also setup a callback for an environment variable which will be called when it is first accessed.
+You can also setup a callback for an environment variable which will be called
+when it's first accessed.

 ~~~ php
 /**